ClaireYurev/cleanly.old/README.md

 # Cleanly App (Android)

-A carwash ordering app built using Flutter.
+A carwash ordering app built using Flutter and Dart.

 ## State Management